snorristurluson/erl-expiring-records/blogposts/Mnesia.md

 This looks much better, and is getting closer to my intended functionality.
-My next session will focus on getting a disc base, replicated Mnesia table.
+My next session will focus on getting a disc based, replicated Mnesia table.
 Then I also need add to add trimming, to remove expired records from the table even if they aren't being looked up.